Accreditation Information for Faculty Members

 Boston University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide Continuing Medical Education for Physicians.

-Boston University School of Medicine designates this educational activity for a maximum of 20.75 AMA PRA Category 1 CreditsTM.
+Boston University School of Medicine designates this educational activity for a maximum of 21.5 AMA PRA Category 1 CreditsTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Maximum credit varies slightly per year.

 Educational Needs Addressed: